Last updated: 02.10. 2020 @ 21:03

 1.3.2 Race Coordinators

-The Race Coordinators shall assist the Race Manager and be a contact person between participants, Technical Delegates, race administration and members of the Race Committee.
+The Race Coordinators shall assist the Race Manager and be a contact person between mushers, Technical Delegates, race administration and members of the Race Committee.

 1.3.3.
 Technical Delegates (TD)

 Technical Delegates are appointed by the Norwegian Sled dog Federation (NHF).

 The jury is appointed according to the rules of the Norwegian Sled dog Federation (NHF).

 The chief veterinarian is appointed by the organizer (Femundløpet).

 The chief veterinarian is the leader of the veterinarian team.

 Only the chief veterinarian shall issue statements to the press/media concerning cases of dog death or animal welfare.
 A press release will be issued.
 It is important for the race that such issues are public.